getproducthub/productbot-eval/README.md

 # Instructions:
-Create a simple ai chatbot using [OpenAI's api](https://platform.openai.com/docs/api-reference/chat)
+Create a simple ai chatbot using [OpenAI's api](https://platform.openai.com/docs/api-reference/chat) To submit create a pull request to this repo

 ## Front End
 - Create a new page at `/chat`